nodejs/node-v0.x-archive/doc/api/cluster.markdown

 ### cluster.workers

-In the cluster all living worker objects are stored in this object by there `uniqueID` as the key.
+In the cluster, all living worker objects are stored in this object with their `uniqueID` as the key.
 This makes it easy to loop through all living workers.

     // Go through all workers